surma/surma.dev/content/things/ditherpunk.md

   <figcaption>Error diffusion visualized step by step.</figcaption>
 </figure>

 This animation is supposed to visualize the algorithm, but won’t be able to show that the dithered result resembles the original.
 4×4 pixels are hardly enough do diffuse and average out quantization errors.
-But it does show the idea that if a pixel is made brighter during quantization, neighboring pixels will be made _darker_ to make up for it (and vice-versa).
+But it does show that if a pixel is made brighter during quantization, neighboring pixels will be made _darker_ to make up for it (and vice-versa).

 <figure>
 <section class="carousel">